KyloIO/kylo-docs/security/AccessControl.rst

          - **Administer Groups** - Allows the ability to create, edit and delete groups

    - **Access Operational Information** - Allows access to operational information like active feeds, execution history, job and feed stats, health status, etc.

        - **Administer Operations** - Allows administration of operations, such as creating/updating alerts, restart/stop/abandon/fail jobs, start/pause scheduler, etc.

    - **Access Encryption Services** - Allows the ability to encrypt and decrypt values

-The above actions hierarchical in that being permitted a lower level action (such as Edit Feeds) implies being granted the higher-level actions (Access Feeds & Access Feed Support).
+The above actions are hierarchical, in that being permitted a lower level action (such as Edit Feeds) implies being granted the higher-level actions (Access Feeds & Access Feed Support).

 .. note:: Although permissions to perform the above actions are currently granted to groups, a future Kylo version may switch to a role-based mechanism similar to the entity-level access control (see below.)